Dana Terrace: Career

-In 2017, Terrace directed various episodes of DuckTales and made the character Webby Vanderquack "more dynamic."

-Terrace later said she wasn't feeling "fulfilled artistically or emotionally" in the job, which moved her to create her own series.
-Although she had never watched the series before working on the show, the line producer for the second season of Gravity Falls was also working on DuckTales and brought her into the show.
+In 2017, Terrace directed various episodes of the 2017 DuckTales reboot and made the character Webby Vanderquack "more dynamic."
+The line producer for the second season of Gravity Falls was also working on DuckTales and brought her into the show in spite of Terrace having never watched the original series before working on the show, though she is a fan of the Carl Barks/Don Rosa comic books both series draw inspiration from.
 The same year, Variety highlighted her as an up-and-coming animator.
 Also that year she worked as a storyboard revisionist for Tangled: Before Ever After, directed by Tom Caulfield and Stephen Sandoval; Sandoval would later work on The Owl House.
 She later storyboarded the fourth episode of Rapunzel's Tangled Adventure, "Challenge of the Brave."

 After years of working on other Disney Channel shows, Terrace developed the characters and "baseline idea" for an original series at the end of 2016 and pitched the series a few months after she started directing DuckTales in 2017.
 The pitch, "a young girl goes to another world and learns magic from an older witch", later developed into The Owl House.
 The first character she created was the Owl Lady, which she based on the women in her family, including her aunts, mother, and grandmother.
 The character Luz Noceda is named after her roommate.
-The series was also influenced by Pokémon Red, a game Terrace's father, Thomas Terrace, an attorney in Hamden, Connecticut, gave her before he died in a car accident when she was age 11.
+The series was also influenced by Pokémon Red, a game Terrace's father, Thomas Terrace, an attorney in Hamden, Connecticut, gave her before he died when she was age 11.
 Terrace said she was motivated to create The Owl House to prove it was a good story, and gave it the current name because of the "mystique surrounding owls."
 She later said that while there is some information for fans who want to "dig deeper" into the show, like codes and ciphers in Gravity Falls, there is a way to "enjoy the show as it is" without digging into the show's lore.

 The Owl House began development on February 23, 2018, when it was greenlit alongside Amphibia, and premiered on January 10, 2020, on Disney Channel in the United States.
 The series was approved for a second season on November 21, 2019.
 The same year, Terrace illustrated an alternative cover for issue 4 of Adventure Time with Fionna and Cake: Card Wars, a BOOM!
 Studios six-issue miniseries which featured Fionna and Cake, the gender-swapped versions of Finn and Jake.
 Terrace also provided guest animation for the episode of Adventure Time titled "Bad Timing".
 A few years later, Terrace criticized the cancellation of The Venture Bros. by Adult Swim, writing "this timeline sucks."